MicrosoftDocs/winrt-api/windows.ui.text.core/coretextinputscope.md

 ### -field PasswordNumeric:63
 Expected input is a numeric password, or PIN.

+### -field PinNumeric:64
+Expected input is an numeric password, or PIN.
+Typically constrained to 5-6 digits.

+### -field PinAlphanumeric:65
+Expected input is an alphanumeric password, or PIN.
+Typically constrained to 5-6 characters.

 ### -field FormulaNumber:67
 Expected input is a mathematical formula.
 Advises input processors to show the number page.

 ### -field ChatWithoutEmoji:68
 Expected input does not include emoji.
 Advises input processors to not display the emoji key.

 ## -remarks